tetrateio/lula/docs/cli-commands/lula_dev.md

 ### Options

 ```
   -h, --help          help for dev
+  -s, --set strings   set a value in the template data
 ```

 ### Options inherited from parent commands